City Centre (Downtown) Revitalization & Redevelopment

 Phase 2 of the project, which was completed in 2016, includes Front Street from Victoria Avenue to Bridge Street, including portions of Victoria Avenue and Campbell Street between Front Street and Pinnacle Street.

-Phase 3 of the project, to be started in 2017, includes Front Street from Bridge Street to Dundas Street East, including portions of Bridge Street East, Market Street, and McAnnany Street between Front Street and Pinnacle Street.
-It is proposed to complete Phase 3 over two years (2017-2018) as follows:
+Phase 3 of the project, started in 2017.
+Work in this Phase will be completed on Front Street from Bridge Street to Dundas Street East, including portions of Bridge Street East, Market Street, and McAnnany Street between Front Street and Pinnacle Street.
+Phase 3 will be completed over two years (2017-2018) as follows:

-- Phase 3A will start in late June 2017 and be completed in late November 2017.
-This Phase will involve work on Bridge Street East from Pinnacle Street to the Moira River, and Front Street within Bridge/Front intersection.
-Road Closures will be in effect.
+- Phase 3A was completed between June 2017 and November 2017.
+This Phase involved work on Bridge Street East from Pinnacle Street to the Moira River, and Front Street within Bridge/Front intersection.

-- Phase 3B will start in early spring 2018.
-This phase will include work on McAnnany Street, Market Street and Front Street (between Bridge Street East and Dundas Street East).
+- Phase 3B was started on March 5, 2018.
+This phase includes work on McAnnany Street, Market Street and Front Street (between Bridge Street East and Dundas Street East).
+This Phase will be completed in October 2018.

 Frequently Asked Questions